techidaily/site-games-able/source/_posts/boosting-server-dynamics-integrating-strategy-based-games-discord.md

 ![Joining an activity on Discord](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/05/joining-an-activity-on-discord.jpg)

  Once in, click**Join Activity** to join them.
 If you haven't previously authorized the activity, click**Authorize** to get it started.
-If you're looking for people to play with, try[joining one of the best Discord servers](https://www.makeuseof.com/tag/how-to-find-best-discord-servers/) .
+If you're looking for people to play with, try [joining one of the best Discord servers](https://www.makeuseof.com/tag/how-to-find-best-discord-servers/) .

  With a wide variety of options and cross-platform compatibility, activities add a new dimension to your Discord experience.
 So next time you're in a voice channel, give an activity a try and see how it enhances your interactions.
-If you're a developer, Discord even provides[a platform for you to create your own activities](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-locally-in-discord) and share them with the community.
+If you're a developer, Discord even provides [a platform for you to create your own activities](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-locally-in-discord) and share them with the community.

 <ins class="adsbygoogle"